emacs-mirror/emacs/mps/manual/source/glossary/o.rst

         .. mps:specific::

-            The MPS documentation reserves the term *object* for :term:`formatted objects <formatted object>` only.
+            The MPS documentation generally reserves the term *object* for :term:`formatted objects <formatted object>`.
 For
             units of allocation in general, it uses the term :term:`block`.